Isabel Oregón Acosta

 Cori Carlson is the executive assistant to Gregory McGinity, the Managing Director of Policy.
 She also provides support for the communications and grants management teams and assists with coordinating The Broad Prize.
 She joined the foundation after working 13 years for Hogan Moorhouse Pictures.
 Cori has a bachelor’s degree in psychology from Acadia University and a California multiple subjects teaching credential.

-Sue Chi manages the foundation’s charter and district work.
-She worked for four years at SeaChange Capital Partners as a vice president of sourcing, selecting and managing investments in education reform.
-She was also a summer associate at the Acumen Fund, a graduate intern at the United States Department of Treasury, and a financial analyst at Goldman Sachs in Hong Kong.
-Sue has a bachelor’s degree in government from Harvard University, a master’s degree in international economics from Johns Hopkins University School of Advanced International Studies, and an M.B.A. from the Wharton School at the University of Pennsylvania.
+Sue Yun Chi manages the foundation’s charter and district work.
+Prior to joining the foundation, she was a Vice President at SeaChange Capital Partners, a nonprofit financial intermediary that enables transactions to increase the impact of nonprofits.
+There, she managed the group’s advisory services projects with education and youth development nonprofit organizations, and was part of the diligence team involved in sourcing, selecting, and stewarding philanthropic investments in education reform organizations.
+Prior to graduate school, she was an investment banker at Goldman Sachs Asia, based in Hong Kong.
+Sue has a bachelor’s degree in government from Harvard University, a master’s degree in international economics from the Johns Hopkins University School of Advanced International Studies, and an MBA from the Wharton School at the University of Pennsylvania.

 Luis de la Fuente

 Luis de la Fuente develops and manages grants to school districts, charter management organizations, and innovative non-profits working to improve urban public education.
 He leads the foundation’s work to re-envision and transform today’s classroom to offer a more personalized experience for every teacher and student.
 Luis joined the foundation from McKinsey & Company, where he developed and implemented business strategies for fortune 500 companies.
 He has a bachelor's degree in molecular and cell biology from the University of California, Berkeley and a Ph.D. in developmental biology from the University of California, San Francisco.